karanvenkateshdavanam/Publication-Data-Analyzer/README.md

        2) These csv are getting created by the utility method writeCsv(), it is collecting the outputs of a particular job and writing it to a single csv file for each map-reduce job

+### Description of mapper and reducer of each job

+1)  author_consecutive_years (AuthorConsecutiveYears)

+     - Map : The function inside the mapper class emits (author,year) year is the publication year.
+The getAuthorList gets the author list for each element and getPublicationYear gets the publication year.
+Then by iterating through the author list each author is tagged to the year value.

+     - Reduce: For each author key  a reducer will be created and the list of years that is tagged to each author is iterated using foreach to list of consecutive years. (>=10)

+2)   author_venue_count (AuthorVenueCount)

+     - Map : The map emits (venue,author)

+     - Reduce: So foreach venue a reducer is created.
+The reducer will receive a list of authors as value and venue as key.
+Using hashmap the author and the number of times he/she appear in the list is stored.
+The hashmap is sorted in descending order and top 10 authors from each venue is retrieved.

+3)